hofmockel-zz/php/README.md

 Second, there are no function conflicts because the module has no functions.
 Third, it leverages the "required = TRUE" stanza in the php.info that disables the ability to change the state of the module.

-If the core php filter module is on when you place this module in your code base it can not be turned off as well.
+If the core php filter module is on when you place this module in your code base it can not be turned off through the interface.
 This module does not disable the module but locks its current enabled state.

+The core PHP Filter module can be enabled or disabled with Drush.